Restream/reindexer/readme.md

 type ComplexItem struct {
-	BaseItem         // Index fields of BaseItem will be added to reindex actor    []Actor // Index fields of Actor will be added to reindex as arrays Name     string  `reindex:"name"`
-	Year     int     `reindex:"year,tree"`
-	parent   *Item   `reindex:"-"` // Index fields of parent will NOT be added to reindex }
+	BaseItem         // Index fields of BaseItem will be added to reindex Actor    []Actor // Index fields of Actor will be added to reindex as arrays Name     string  `reindex:"name"`      // Hash-index for "name" Year     int     `reindex:"year,tree"` // Tree-index for "year" Value    int     `reindex:"value,-"`   // Store(column)-index for "value" Metainfo int     `json:"-"`            // Field "MetaInfo" will not be stored in reindexer Parent   *Item   `reindex:"-"`         // Index fields of parent will NOT be added to reindex }
 ```